VickyCarlson/MechaCar_Statistical_Analysis/README.md

 ![T-Test Lot 2](Images/Del3No2.jpg)

-For Lot 2, the mean is exactly 1500.2.
+For Lot 2, the mean is 1500.2.
 The p-value for Lot 2 is 0.61.
 This is higher than the .05 significance level.
 We can conclude that there is sufficient evidence **not to reject** the null hypothesis.
 There is not a significant difference between the mean population and the mean for Lot 2.
 For this lot, the results are **not** statistically different from the population mean of 1,500 pounds per square inch.

 **Lot 3 T-Test**